-One of the perks of being a work at home mom is that I have all but forgotten how badly it hurts to be on my feet in heels all day.
+One of the perks of being a work-at-home mom is that I have all but forgotten how badly it hurts to be on my feet in heels all day.
 When I was teaching, my toes would ache by the end of the school day.
 If you are looking for some relief for your achin’ dogs, make a batch of these peppermint foot soak bombs!

 - Citric acid